Olive Cotton: Early life

 Olive Edith Cotton was born on 11 July 1911, the eldest child in an artistic, intellectual family.
 Her parents, Leo and Florence (née Channon) provided a musical background along with political and social awareness.
 Her mother was a painter and pianist while Leo was a geologist, who took photographs on Sir Ernest Shackleton's expedition to the Antarctic in 1907.
 The Cotton family and their five children lived in the then bushland suburb of Hornsby in Sydney's north.
-An uncle, Frank Cotton was a professor of physiology and her grandfather, Francis Cotton, was a Member of the NSW Legislative Assembly in the first Labor Caucus.
+An uncle, Frank Cotton was a professor of physiology and her grandfather, Francis Cotton, was a Member of the NSW Legislative Assembly, initially as part of the first Labor Caucus, and later as an anti-Federationist Free Trader.

 Given a Kodak No.0 Box Brownie camera at the age of 11, Cotton with the help of her father made the home laundry into a darkroom "with the enlarger plugged into the ironing light".
 Here Cotton processed film and printed her first black and white images.
 While on holidays with her family at Newport Beach in 1924, Cotton met Max Dupain and they became friends, sharing a passion for photography.
 The photograph "She-oaks" (1928) was taken at Bungan Beach headland in this period.

 Cotton attended the Methodist Ladies' College, Burwood in Sydney from 1921 to 1929, gained a scholarship and went on to complete a B.A. at the University of Sydney in 1933, majoring in English and Mathematics; she also studied music and was an accomplished pianist with a particular fondness for Chopin's Nocturnes.